It’s the end of online privacy in America, but what does that mean for Canadians?

 Yes, Internet connectivity can connect and empower people around the world, but individual jurisdictions can impact those connections in ways we are just beginning to realize, uhh, depending on if we realize how they are “operationalized”.

-In related news if not a direct response, two major Internet groups have come together to enhance security, privacy and trust online.
-The Online Trust Alliance (OTA) and the Internet Society (ISOC) just announced that the two global non-profit organizations will combine resources, bringing together a range of international industry players, including Canadians and members of the Canadian ISOC branch.
+In related news if not a direct response, two major Internet groups have come together in an attempt to enhance security, privacy and trust online.
+The Online Trust Alliance (OTA) and the Internet Society (ISOC) just announced that the two global non-profit organizations will combine their resources, bringing together a range of international industry players, including Canadians and members of the Canadian ISOC branch.